idelfrides/idelfrides/README.md

 # Hi there, Welcome!  🖐️
-## My name is Idelfrides Jorge and I'm glad to have you here 😁
+My name is Idelfrides Jorge and I'm glad to have you here 😁 .
 I am a Computer Engineer and Python Full Stack Developer .
-My interests are  **Fullstack Software Development, Data Science and Artificial Intelligence enthusiastic** I’m currently learning **Data Science** .
+My interests are  **Fullstack Software Development, Data Science and Artificial Intelligence enthusiastic**.
+I’m currently learning **Data Science** .

 📫 How to reach me arrund web -> next section